-31 March 19 £'000 31 March 20 £'000
+31 March 20 £'000 31 March 21 £'000

-Public Works Loan Board (81,617) (93,787)
+Public Works Loan Board 93,787 93,787

 W.M.C.C.
-Debt (6,245) (5,436)
+Debt 5,436 4,546

-Total (87,863) (99,223)
+Total 99,223 98,333

-The fair value of the Public Works Loan Board loans is £109.3m which measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the balance sheet date.
-However it should be noted that the PCC has the ability to borrow at concessionary rates from the PWLB rather than from the markets, termed the PWLB Certainty interest rates.
-The measure of the fair value as a result of its PWLB commitments for fixed rate loans is to compare the terms of these loans with the new borrowing rates available from the PWLB.
-If a value is calculated on this basis, the carrying amount of £97.3m would be valued at £109.3m.
+The fair value of the Public Works Loan Board loans is £116m which compares the terms of these loans with the new borrowing rates available from the PWLB.
+It should be noted that the PCC has the ability to borrow at concessionary rates from the PWLB rather than from the markets, termed the PWLB Certainty interest rates, and these are used in this calculation.
+The measure of the fair value as a result of its PWLB commitments for fixed rate loans can also be calculated using PWLB redemption rates.
+If a fair value is calculated on the basis of premature repayment rates, the carrying amount of £94m would be valued at £146m.

-The fair value of West Midlands County Council debt has been calculated as £6.9m as at 31 March 2020.
+The fair value of West Midlands County Council debt has been calculated as £6.1m as at 31 March 2021.